FIJI: Macro writing for Biologists workshop

 The FIJI Macro writing for Biologists workshop runs over two half-days, with follow up sessions to assist you with completing your own code.
 To get the most out of this workshop, you should have your own images and an image analysis workflow that you want to implement.

-Follow up sessions: Individuals will be able to book in a 1:1 consulting session on the 5th or 12th July (1-2 weeks after).
+Follow up sessions: Individuals will be able to book in 1:1 consulting sessions from 2nd December 2019.